grant-olson/grant-olson.github.io/_drafts/magloop.md

 The 8 foot loop requires both tension lines to hold the PVC supports in place.
-I drilled X/Y INCH holes in the support elemement that could pass through paracord.
+I drilled X/Y INCH holes in the support element that could pass through paracord.
 Holes were drilled through both sides of the pipe.

 Hole Placement: